 LED yard lights are often just as bad as the streetlights.

+But what if you want to change them to LED?
+In case you want to, don't!
+It would be a foolish decision.
+Why?
 1. LED fixtures are often rated to replace a fixture of a certain wattage.
 But this is often a lie, as they assume certain conditions

 However, with minimal effort, the old fixture could be fixed and give out lots of light once again.